dootje-2004/web-docker-https/README.md

 # HTTPS access to an Apache container

-Demo project for setting up SSL on a container running an Apache web server.
+Demo project for setting up SSL on a container running an Apache or nginx web server.
 Scripts are for Ubuntu / Debian.

 ## TL;DR

 ### Prerequisites

-Linux with OpenSSL, Docker and bash.
+Linux with OpenSSL, Docker, bash and sed.
 This demo uses docker-compose, but `docker run` will also work.

 ### Run the demo